 litter and dust clouds there, blown by the wind.

-I'll forgive you the way all lovers forgive
+I'll forgive and forget as all lovers do,

-lapse, for these are not thoughts I wish to retain;
+for these are the prints I've no wish to retain;

 not that they'd thank me for putting it so! -

-In one such a gallery, columns of smoke
+In one of those galleries columns of smoke

 signalled the end of my favourite coat -

-could I drop you, your House of Commons?
+How could I drop you and your House of Commons?

-brighter by far than a bright starry sky,
+brighter by far than the stars in the sky,

 The moon petals the sea.
 Rose petals the sea.
 Stone sea.
 Stone petals.
 Rose petals of stone.
 Stone rising before me.
 Sea moves.
 How moves...